 The Interdisciplinary Engineering Degree (MSE or MS) requires 30 credit hours total with at least 18 hours of Purdue engineering courses.
-Almost all Purdue courses are three credit hours.
-Adding the ENML concentration will add more requirements to the basic degree.
-The total degree will be 33 credit hours, 21 credit hours from Purdue and 12 credit hours from a partner business school.
+The ENML concentration will add more requirements to the basic degree to bring the total required credit hours needed up to 33 credit hours, 21 credit hours from Purdue and 12 credit hours from a partner business school.
 Of the 21 Purdue engineering credit hours, 9-12 credit hours should be aimed at providing depth within your chosen engineering discipline.
 In addition 9-12 credit hours of engineering courses emphasizing systems design and development must be taken.
 Systems engineering is an interdisciplinary field of engineering that focuses on how to design and manage complex, technical systems over their life cycles.

 Once you've completed at least 9 hours of courses from Purdue and have a cumulative Purdue GPA of 3.0 or better, you can begin the management courses.